QubesOS/qubes-doc/user/how-to-guides/how-to-back-up-restore-and-migrate.md

 2. Select the source location of the backup to be restored:

    - If your backup is located on a [USB mass storage device](/doc/usb/), attach it first to another VM or select `sys-usb` in the next item.
-   - If your backup is located in a (currently running) VM, select the VM in the drop-down box next to **AppVM**.
+   - If your backup is located in a (currently running) VM, select the VM in the drop-down box next to **app qube**.

    You must also specify the directory and filename of the backup (or a command to be executed in a VM) in the **Backup file** field.
    If you followed the instructions in the previous section, "Creating a Backup," then your backup is most likely in the location you chose as the destination in step 3.